-- Pie dough is folded up and over the fruit and baked on a baking sheet, avoiding the hassle of a shaping dough in a pie plate.
+- Pie dough is folded up and over the fruit and baked on a baking sheet, avoiding the hassle of shaping the dough in a pie plate.

-- The open center of the pie allows extra moisture to escape, concentrating its flavor and keeping the crust from getting soggy.
+- The open center of the pie allows the extra moisture to escape, concentrating the flavor of the fruit filling and keeping the crust from getting soggy.

 - This type of pie creates lots of crispy crust edges.